rikilele/Shinsai-Simulator/README.md

 * Building Collision
-⋅⋅* The built in Panda3D collision system did not work well with my method of exploring through the terrain ⋅⋅* I would like to investigate further in object collision methods so the player wouldn't be cheating through the buildings
+  * The built in Panda3D collision system did not work well with my method of exploring through the terrain
+  * I would like to investigate further in object collision methods so the player wouldn't be cheating through the buildings

 * Obstacles
-⋅⋅* Randomly generating obstacles, or having buildings fallen over is a possibility in real-life situations ⋅⋅* I would like to continue writing more classes and having them being randomly generated on the terrain.
+  * Randomly generating obstacles, or having buildings fallen over is a possibility in real-life situations
+  * I would like to continue writing more classes and having them being randomly generated on the terrain.

-### For Advanced Developers_
+### Note to Advanced Developers
-It would be great if someone can take this project and idea to the next level.
+It would be great if someone can take this project and bring to the next level.
 Things I've imagined but could not build into my projects were things such as:

 * Implementing complex wave equations in order to generate a better tsunami model
 * Working with Google Earth to use their wonderful model of our earth (They only share terrain info... boo)